jetstreamapp/jetstream/apps/docs/docs/query/query.md

 #### Field quick filters

-Click the filter icon <FilterIcon class="icon" /> to open up the quick filter.
+Click the filter icon <FilterIcon className="icon inline" /> to open up the quick filter.

 From here, you can quickly change which fields are visible to select using one of the following options: